State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

             will shorten it to "fred".
 This can be useful if you are using Active Directory and sAMAccountName as the user id name, for example.

-    Login name is in the such-and-such header

-        If, for some reason, you cannot use the default HTTP_X_REMOTE_USER header (for instance, if you are using IISCosign, which has "HTTP_REMOTE_USER" hard-coded in), change the header WebServerAuth looks in here.

-    Require a shared secret

-        To protect against local forgery attacks a header (HTTP_WSA_SECRET by default) may be required to contain a shared secret value before credential extraction will take place.
-If the shared secret value is left blank (the default), credential extraction will occur normally.